Eric Tillman: Edmonton Eskimos

 On December 12, 2011, Tillman traded quarterback Ricky Ray to the Toronto Argonauts for quarterback Steven Jyles, kicker Grant Shaw, and a first-round pick.
 The move would be criticized as Jyles struggled at quarterback for the Eskimos while Ray led the Argonauts to victory in the 100th Grey Cup.

 In 2012, the Eskimos finished fourth in West, with a 7–11 record.
 The team struggled offensively throughout the season and started three quarterbacks Jyles, Kerry Joseph, and Matt Nichols.
 Edmonton lost its final three games but was able to make the playoffs due to the crossover rule.
 On November 3, 2012, eight days before the Eskimos playoff game against the Toronto Argonauts, Eskimos president Len Rhodes announced that Tillman had been fired.
 Rhodes stated that there "no specific reason" as to why Tillman was fired, but he did point to Tillman's lack of presence in the community as an issue.

 Hamilton Tiger-Cats

 Two months after his dismissal, the Hamilton Tiger-Cats hired Tillman as a consultant.
 His position was described by head coach/general manager Kent Austin as being a "sounding board" for Austin.
 In 2014 Tillman was given the title of director of U.S. scouting and U.S. pro personnel.
 In 2016, he was promoted to general manager, with Austin remaining as vice-president of football operations and head coach.
 The Ticats announced on January 3, 2019, that Tillman would not be returning as general manager.
 He had a 21–33 record with Hamilton as GM.

 Atlantic Schooners

-After Tillman's contract with the Tiger-Cats expired in December 2018 he elected to leave the team and join the Atlantic Schooners, a proposed CFL expansion team, as vice president of football operations.
+After Tillman's contract with the Tiger-Cats expired in December 2018 he elected to leave the team and join Schooners Sports and Entertainment, a group seeking a CFL expansion team, as vice president of football operations.
+On March 15, 2023, TSN reporter Dave Naylor revealed that Schooner Sports and Entertainment (SSE) "is no longer involved in pursuing a team for Atlantic Canada".